Lyrics:Mixed Bizness [Version (a)]:

 Pour champagne on a honey bee

-She can really do me, she can really do me
+She can really do me

-She can look right through me and make all the b-boys scream
+She can look right through me

-All right, all right, do you wanna boogaloo?
+All right, do you wanna boogaloo?

-All right, all right, all the b-boys are naked
+All right, all the b-boys are naked

-I'm mixing fitness with leather, homework with Heather
+I'm mixing fitness with leather

-Freaks flock together and make all the lesbians scream
+And make all the lesbians scream

 All right, all right, turn it up now, turn it up now